All Products

 table_name

-The name of the table for which you want to specify the distribution key.
+The name of the table for which you want to set a distribution key.

 columnName

-The name of the column that you want to specify as the distribution key.
+The name of the field that you want to set as the distribution key.

-• After you specify a primary key for a table, the distribution key must be the same as the primary key or a subset of the primary key.
-For a table with a primary key, a distribution key is required because entries with the same distribution key value must be distributed to the same shard.
-If you do not specify a distribution key, the primary key is used as the distribution key by default.
+• If a table has a primary key (PK), the distribution key must be the PK or a subset of the PK fields.
+The distribution key cannot be empty.
+You must specify at least one column.
+If you do not specify a distribution key, the PK is used as the distribution key by default.

 Limits

-• You must specify a distribution key for a table when you create the table.
-If you want to modify the distribution key for an existing table, you must create another table and import data to the table.
+• You must set the distribution key when you create a table.
+To modify the distribution key, you must recreate the table and import the data.

 CALL SET_TABLE_PROPERTY('<tablename>', 'distribution_key', '');

-• If a distribution key column contains the null value, the value is regarded as an empty string that is displayed as double quotation marks (“”).
-It indicates that no distribution key is specified.
+• If a distribution key column contains a null value, the value is treated as an empty string ("") for hashing purposes.

 CREATE TABLE tbl (